rrdupdate(1) - man - phpman

 subtracted from the current time.
 An AT_STYLE TIME SPECIFICATION (see the rrdfetch

-documentation) may also be used by delimiting the end of the time specification
+documentation) may also be used by delimiting the end of the time specification with

-with the '@' character instead of a ':'.
+the '@' character instead of a ':'.
 Getting the timing right to the second is

-especially important when you are working with data-sources of type COUNTER,
+especially important when you are working with data-sources of type COUNTER, DERIVE,

-DERIVE, DCOUNTER, DDERIVE or ABSOLUTE.
+DCOUNTER, DDERIVE or ABSOLUTE.

-When using negative time values, options and data have to be separated by two
+When using negative time values, options and data have to be separated by two dashes

 The remaining elements of the argument are DS updates.
-The order of this list is
+The order of this list is the

-data for a certain data-source, the letter U (e.g., N:0.1:U:1) can be specified.
+certain data-source, the letter U (e.g., N:0.1:U:1) can be specified.

-The format of the value acquired from the data source is dependent on the data
+The format of the value acquired from the data source is dependent on the data source

-remains the data source value separator.
+source value separator.

 ENVIRONMENT VARIABLES

-The following environment variables may be used to change the behavior of "rrdtoolupdate":
+The following environment variables may be used to change the behavior of "rrdtool update":

 RRDCACHED_ADDRESS